Frequently Asked Questions

 How should I act and what should I know before I join?

 Act like yourself!
 You want to know what the fraternity or sorority is like as much as they want to know the real you.
 Look at all the chapters with an open mind.
-Whether it may be a predominately white fraternity/sorority or historically black Greek letter fraternity/sorority, research the organizations and read every bit of information there is to know about them.
+Research the organizations and read every bit of information there is to know about them.
 It will benefit you in the end when making a decision.
 Go to each individual fraternity/sorority’s national website to see what might interest you and what may be your best fit.
 By looking at all of the organizations on a national level you will become more educated about Greek life as a whole and can speak as to why you really felt that a particular organization was for you because not everyone is right for each chapter and not every chapter is right for each person.

 What are the financial obligations of joining a sorority or fraternity?